-- Staff days: Veteran staff return to school 8 days before school starts.
+Staff days: Veteran staff return to school 8 days before school starts.
 There are also 5 staff days throughout the year plus 2 additional staff days at the end of the year.
-Staff days are an opportunity for teachers to learn from one another, built on the belief that "we have a lot of expert knowledge right here in our building." - New Teacher Odyssey: Prior to the 8 staff days for veteran teachers, teachers new to HTH participate in a 5 day "Odyssey."
-During Odyssey, teachers experience project based learning as learners themselves, engaging in a Project ""Slice""; a shortened version of a project with the key components. - Weekly Meetings: Teachers arrive one hour before school starts to engage in collegial dialogue.
-Meetings occurs at least 4 days per month, on Fridays before school start.
-In practice, these meetings serve as a theoretical context for veteran and new teachers to reflect on and refine their day-to-day practice.
-These meeting enable teachers to collaborate, analyze data, plan projects, and tackle dilemmas.
-Teachers also meet for extended half-day professional development in the afternoon twice a month.
-Everye other week teachers have Student Consultencies on Tuesday mornings before school starts.
+Staff days are an opportunity for teachers to learn from one another, built on the belief that "we have a lot of expert knowledge right here in our building."

+New Teacher Odyssey: Prior to the 8 staff days for veteran teachers, teachers new to HTH participate in a 3 day "Odyssey."

+Professional Development

+During Odyssey, teachers experience project based learning as learners themselves, engaging in a Project "Slice"; a shortened version of a project with the key components.

+We also have Weekly Logistics Meetings: We meet before school starts to engage in collegial dialogue and talk about things that are coming up.
+These meetings occur on Fridays.
+On Wednesdays we have targeted PD together on different topics (looking at Data, Project Design/Tuning to name a few).
+These meetings enable teachers to collaborate, analyze data, plan projects, and tackle dilemmas.
+Every other week teachers have Student Consultencies on Mondays after school.
 It is worth noting that, as part of the HTH charter management organization, HTH teachers receive additional professional development support through the HTH Credential Program and the HTH Graduate School of Education.